X8shades/Dune/Haupt Charaktere/Siona Atreides.md

 Know-How:
 - fast good endurance
-- disappears out of the sight of [[Leto Atreides II]], which means she is somehow unique
+- disappears out of the sight of [[Leto Atreides II †]], which means she is somehow unique

 Interessantes:
 - last surviving person of the troop who stole the Citadel’s plans